AnuruddhaPaul/VITUAL_PAINTER/README.md

-# AI Virtual Mouse
+# AI Virtual Painter

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-AI Virtual Mouse is a computer vision-based system that allows users to control their cursor using hand gestures captured by a webcam.
-This project leverages **MediaPipe** for hand tracking and **PyAutoGUI** for mouse control.
+AI Virtual Painter is a computer vision-based system that allows users to draw on a virtual canvas using hand gestures captured by a webcam.
+This project leverages **MediaPipe** for hand tracking and **OpenCV** for image processing and visualization.

 ---